-This paper describes geometry of simples two-dimensional domains in the spirit of the Erlangen program of \person{F.~Klein} inf\/luenced by works of \person{S.~Lie}, for its development see books~\cite{BarkerHowe07,Sharpe97,RozenfeldZamakhovski03} and their references.
+This paper describes geometry of simples two-dimensional domains in the spirit of the Erlangen program of \person{F.~Klein} influenced by works of \person{S.~Lie}, for its development see books~\citelist{\cite{BarkerHowe07} \cite{Sharpe97} \cite{RozenfeldZamakhovski03}} and their references.
 Further works in this series will use the Erlangen approach for analytic function theories and spectral theory of operators~\cite{Kisil10b}.
 In the present paper we are focused on the geometry and study objects in a plane and their properties which are \emph{invariant} under linear-fractional transformations associated to the \(\SL\) group.
-The basic observation is that geometries obtained in this way are naturally classif\/ied as \emph{elliptic}, \emph{parabolic} and \emph{hyperbolic}.
+The basic observation is that geometries obtained in this way are naturally classified as \emph{elliptic}, \emph{parabolic} and \emph{hyperbolic}.

-\subsection{Background and history}
+\subsection{Background and History}

 We repeatedly meet such a division of various mathematical objects into three main classes.
-They are named by the historically f\/irst example~-- the classif\/ication of conic sections: elliptic, parabolic and hyperbolic~-- however the pattern persistently reproduces itself in many very dif\/ferent areas (equations, quadratic forms, metrics, manifolds, operators, etc.).
+They are named by the historically first example---the classification of conic sections: elliptic, parabolic and hyperbolic---however the pattern persistently reproduces itself in many very different areas (equations, quadratic forms, metrics, manifolds, operators, etc.).
 We will abbreviate this separation as \emph{EPH-classification}.
 The \emph{common origin} of this fundamental division can be seen from the simple picture of a coordinate line split by the zero into negative and positive half-axes:

-Connections between dif\/ferent objects admitting EPH-classif\/ication are not limited to this common source.
+Connections between different objects admitting EPH-classification are not limited to this common source.
 There are many deep results linking, for example, ellipticity of quadratic forms, metrics and operators.
 On the other hand there are still a lot of white spots and obscure gaps between some subjects as well.